 With a surface area of 730 square miles, Lake Okeechobee is the largest lake in the southeastern United States and the liquid heart of Florida.
 The big lake lends its name to the South Florida Water Management District's Okeechobee region, which covers Glades County and portions of Okeechobee and Highlands counties.
 The area also features sections of the Kissimmee River and its floodplain that have been restored by the District and the U.S. Army Corps of Engineers.

 The Okeechobee Service Center offers local assistance with Environmental Resource and Consumptive Water Use permitting while providing regulatory oversight for Glades and St. Lucie counties and large portions of Okeechobee and Highlands counties.
-Outreach and Intergovernmental Representatives develop partnerships with local governments and drainage districts, utilities, community groups and other stakeholders in these counties and create a better understanding of local water resource issues through outreach and education activities.
+Regional Representatives develop partnerships with local governments and drainage districts, utilities, community groups and other stakeholders in these counties and create a better understanding of local water resource issues through outreach and education activities.

 Okeechobee Service Center